0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 Malicious node behaviour can result in slashing of staked tokens (slashed tokens get burned).
 The purpose of slashing is to prevent malicious activity.

 !!! example "Examples of malicious activity"
-    - Signing a wrong oracle transfers (Allow stealing)
+    - A withdrawal oracle node signing a BYOC withdrawal that wasn't initiated on PBC
+    - A deposit oracle node signing a BYOC deposit that wasn't initiated on the external chain
-    - Signing a wrong price
+    - A price oracle node signing a wrong price
-    - Starting an incorrect dispute
+    - An account starting an incorrect dispute

 It is possible to start a dispute against a node operator that has done a service for you.
 Dispute claims are audited by the [large oracle](../pbc-fundamentals/dictionary.md#large-oracle).
 If the node operator is found responsible